awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-resizeinstance.md

 **Description**

-Change the instance type of an Amazon EC2 instance\.
+Change the instance type of an EC2 instance\.

 **Document Type**